frida/frida-website/_docs/gadget.md

     letting you choose between Duktape and V8, respectively.
 The default is `interpreter`, i.e. Duktape, which uses less memory at the expense of speed and JavaScript language features.

+-   `code_signing`: string specifying either `optional` or `required`, making it possible to run on a jailed iOS device without a debugger attached by setting this to `required`.
+The default is `optional`, which means Frida will assume that it is possible to modify existing code in memory and run unsigned code, both without getting killed by the kernel.
+Setting this to `required` also means the Interceptor API is unavailable.
+So on a jailed iOS device the only way to use the Interceptor API is if a debugger is attached prior to Gadget being loaded.
+Note that it is sufficient to just launch the app with a debugger, it does not have to remain attached as the relaxed code-signing state is sticky once set.

 ## Supported interaction types